proge-software/lectio-uninapoli-2022/04.azure-ml-containers/README.md

-# Azure ML
+# Azure ML and containers

-We talk about Machine Learning on Azure and forecast analysis with python and jupyter notebook.
+We talk about Open-Source Cloud Native Technologies for Machine Learning.

 ## Agenda